SadRobotGG/BronCena/README.md

 You don't have to be Kyrian to enjoy this add-on !
 When someone near you summons Bron, the theme will play.

+Bron's friend the Kyrian Steward has joined the party!
+More companions to be supported soon.

+### Commands & Configuration

+`/bron` to open up the options.

 ## Installation & Setup

 ### Add on